DavesCodeMusings/CloudPi/docs/install-docker-portainer.md

 3. Completed initial configuration for Portainer.

 # Can I skip it?
-You can't skip Docker.
+You can't skip Docker installation.
 It forms the foundation nearly all of the applications use to run.
 Technically, you could skip Portainer and use the docker-compose command-line tool instead.

 # Why Docker?
 A Docker container is a bit like a virtual machine, but it's a virtual machine without its own kernel.
 It shares the kernel with the underlying operating system.
 In the case of the Raspberry Pi OS, it's Linux running on ARM-based hardware.